 Real pickles (not those on the shelves) are much like sauerkraut except made with cucumbers and spices.
 Buy real pickles found in the produce section that are refrigerated.
-The best brands will just include organic cucumbers, salt (preferably sea salt) and water.
+The best brands will just include organic cucumbers, salt (preferably sea salt), and water.
 Several brands also include herbs like dill or even garlic and onion if you like more flavor.
-Pickles are packed with good probiotics, and cucumbers that they are made from have many gut healing properties along with sources of minerals like silica which aids the health of the hair, skin and nails.
+Pickles are packed with good probiotics, and the cucumbers that they are made from have many gut-healing properties along with sources of minerals like silica which aids the health of the hair, skin, and nails.

 4. Raw Coconut Yogurt

 Yogurt is fantastic cultured food to include in your healing plan and in your regular routine.
 Why?
 Because, unlike fermented foods, yogurt is a cultured food meaning it is kept in a stabilized environment to ensure the right cultures develop and take place.
 Normally it is made with milk which mixes the cultures acidophilus and a few others that provide healing and regulating properties to the digestive tract.
 However, if you’re a dairy-free eater or just looking to avoid the negative issues that can come from eating dairy, opt for homemade raw coconut yogurt.
 Avoid those in the store that have a good bit of fillers and sugars that can actually hurt your gut instead of helping it.
 Coconut yogurt also has the benefits of containing antiviral nutrients known as lauric acid and caprylic acid which have been shown to fight and kill yeasts and other forms of bad bacteria in the body.
 Coconut yogurt is also delicious creamy, filling, and so easy to make!